-What the sacred assemblies would do for those Jewish saints, they will likewise do for us in a world with a thousand siren songs, daily and persistently seeking to lure us to their destructive shores.
+What the sacred assemblies would do for those Jewish saints, they will likewise do for us in a world with a thousand siren songs, daily and persistently seeking to tear us from our spiritual moorings.
 One's attitude toward the church's assemblies continues to this day to be one of the surest measurements of spiritual strength or weakness.